cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/general-api-info/node-status.rst

-.. _cbd-dgv2-node:
+.. _node-status:

 ===========
 Node status
 ===========

 When you send an API request to list or get details about a node or nodes, the following node status values might be returned:

 -  ``BUILDING`` – Cloud Big Data is waiting for a nova resource to become available.